 Popular Apple Varieties

-So what are the most popular apples that you would likely find in a grocery store?
+So what are the most popular varieties that you would likely find in a grocery store?

-Here are 10 of the more common apple varieties grocery stores carry:
+Here are 10 of the more common varieties grocery stores carry:

 - Ambrosia – pink-tinged, orange/red flush over yellow skin; crisp, juicy, slight honey flavor